Skip to main content

 What is M3?

-M3 is a High-Performance Computing (HPC) cluster, and is the third stage of MASSIVE.
+M3 is a High-Performance Computing (HPC) cluster (formerly known as MASSIVE).
 M3 allows researchers to process large amounts of complex data by parallelising their workloads across many computers.
 Since 2010, MASSIVE has played a key role in driving discoveries across many disciplines including biomedical sciences, materials research, engineering and geosciences.

 What hardware does M3 have?